numbats/spiderorchid/README.md

 - `fetch_cran`: Searches for CRAN packages by an author’s name and returns relevant package information such as the number of downloads and last update date.
+- `journal_ranking`: Return journal ranking information from the Monash Business School, the Australian Business Deans’ Council and other lists.

 The package caches results within each R session.
 So if you fetch the same data multiple times, it will only download it once.